resohead/posts/soketi-laravel-homestead-windows/index.md

 The theory remains unchanged - we are going to set a listener for an event (`UserJoinedRoom`) on a specific channel (`room.1`) - but we will define this in our Vue component's mounted hook.

-> Note - the examples below will use Vue 3
+> Examples below are using Vue 3

 Remove the listener from our `resources\js\bootstrap.js` file.
 ```diff